-You can configure one Standalone Sentry to work with multiple ActiveSync servers or backend resources that are backing each other up.
-You control when Standalone Sentry switches to another ActiveSync Server or backend resource by setting parameters involving communication failures between Standalone Sentry and the active ActiveSync servers or backend resource.
+You can configure one Ivanti Standalone Sentry to work with multiple ActiveSync servers or backend resources that are backing each other up.
+You control when Standalone Sentry switches to another ActiveSync Server or backend resource by setting parameters involving communication failures Ivanti Standalone Sentry and the active ActiveSync servers or backend resource.

-Cloud, Standalone Sentry, and device interaction
+Ivanti Neurons for MDM, Standalone Sentry, and device interaction

-The following describe Core, Standalone Sentry, and device interaction:
+The following describe Ivanti Neurons for MDM, Standalone Sentry, and device interaction:

-- "When an ActiveSync device accesses email" below - "When an app accesses the backend resource" on the next page - "When Cloud detects a security policy violation" on page 16 - "When Sentry initializes" on page 16 - "Periodic Standalone Sentry check in with Cloud" on page 16
+- "When an ActiveSync device accesses email" on the next page - "When an app accesses the backend resource" on page 16 - "When Ivanti Neurons for MDM detects a security policy violation" on page 16

+- "When Sentry initializes" on the next page - "Periodic Standalone Sentry check in with Ivanti Neurons for MDM" on page 17